 It’s not unusual in an enterprise that sales will focus on improving the sales experience, and e-commerce will look at the digital experience, and customer advocacy will helm the support experience, but the time has come to build, measure, and iterate on an end-to-end customer experience.
 “The more we can understand what each part of the organization is trying to do, the better overall experience we can build.”

-To emphasize the importance of experience and thinking end to end, Berube reorganized her team around these two key areas: Customer Experience Systems and Employee Experience Systems.
-“We used Zendesk for both of these experiences and I really wanted the teams to be thinking in focused ways about the respective experience from the outside in.”
+To emphasize the importance of experience and thinking end to end, Berube organized her team around these two key areas: Customer Experience Systems and Employee Experience Systems.
+“We used Zendesk for both of these experiences and I really want the teams to be thinking in focused ways about the respective experience from the outside in.”

-Much as consumers expect an omnichannel experience with businesses, the future for Zendesk employees is an “engage anywhere” experience.
-The vision is that employees can ask any question or report any issue, regardless of the topic (e.g., HR, Finance, IT) through any channel (phone, chat, email, Slack), and get an easy answer or a ticket opened automatically.
-“We’re putting Zendesk technology in place to power that vision,” she said.
+The end goal is to create an “engage anywhere” experience, where employees can ask any question or report an issue, regardless of the topic (e.g. HR, Finance, IT) through any channel (phone, chat, email, messaging), and get an easy answer or a ticket opened automatically.
+“We’re putting Zendesk technology in place to power that vision,” she says.

 Architecting for agility and scale

-Since joining, Berube was promoted to SVP of Operations in addition to her role as CIO.
-Today she oversees global IT, operations, business applications and enterprise architecture, enterprise data and analytics, and global program management—including oversight of more than 200 employees.
+Berube oversees global IT, operations, business applications and enterprise architecture, enterprise data and analytics, and global program management at Zendesk—oversight of more than 200 employees.

-As she well knows, growth requires flexibility.
-This is why key initiatives in 2020 include upgrading and simplifying the buying experience, optimizing key touchpoints along the customer lifecycle—including implementation of workflow management technology—and re-imagining the employee experience through a rebuilt Zendesk instance, new intranet, and increased automation.
-In short, it’s about empowering employees on the back end to be able to more efficiently serve their customers.
+Growth requires flexibility, which is why key initiatives in 2020 included upgrading and simplifying the buying experience, optimizing key touchpoints along the customer lifecycle—including implementation of workflow management technology—and re-imagining the employee experience through a rebuilt Zendesk instance and new intranet.
+The company’s use of automation has also increased, an effort to empower employees on the back end to more efficiently serve their customers, whether internal or external.

-“The work we’ve done over the past year has allowed us to identify root causes behind some of our customer pain points,” Berube said.
-Already, the changes her org made led to self-service customer expansion of $25M in the first half of 2020, approximately 2,800 hours of reclaimed sales time, and a 25 percent reduction in customer credits.
+“The work we’ve done has allowed us to identify root causes behind some of our customer pain points,” Berube says.
+From the outset, the changes her org made led to self-service customer expansion of $25M in the first half of 2020, approximately 2,800 hours of reclaimed sales time, and a 25 percent reduction in customer credits.

-IT organizations within high-growth companies have to prepare for global expansion (Zendesk has 17 global offices), ensuring their businesses can scale with the rapid growth, continual and increased employee onboarding, and now, supporting virtual-first workplaces.
-Building a nimble cloud-based architecture means constantly reviewing your footprint and looking for opportunities to work more efficiently and champion initiatives that drive revenue growth.
+IT organizations within high-growth companies have to prepare for global expansion.
+This is something Berube knows well from her former stints as executive vice president and chief technology officer at Fisher Investments and as executive in residence at PwC, following a long tenure as vice president of Business Services at Adobe.
+CIOs must ensure their businesses can scale alongside growth, continual and increased employee onboarding, supporting virtual-first workplaces.
+Building a nimble cloud-based architecture means constantly reviewing your footprint and looking for opportunities to work more efficiently while championing initiatives that drive revenue growth.

-“Speed and agility are two of our most-valued attributes at Zendesk, and IT both demonstrates and enables them,” Berube said.
+“Speed and agility are two of our most-valued attributes at Zendesk, and IT both demonstrates and enables them,” Berube says.